Körtik Tepe

-Körtiktepe or Körtik Tepe is the oldest known Neolithic archaeological site in Turkey, occupied from 10,700 BCE (C14 cal.
-10,687 BCE ± 78 years) at the end of the Epipaleolithic, throughout much of the Younger Dryas, and during the early Pre-Pottery Neolithic A, for a period of more than a millennium until circa 9,250 BCE, when it was abandoned.
-Together with Tell Abu Hureyra and Tell Mureybet in northern Syria, Körtik Tepe is one of the only three securely dated sedentary sites in Upper Mesopotamia during the droughts and cold period of the Younger Dryas, and one of the earliest known settled site by hunter-gatherers, complete with trade, art, food production, religious ritual and social complexity.
+Körtiktepe or Körtik Tepe is the oldest known Neolithic settlement in Turkey, occupied from around 10,400 BC at the end of the Epipaleolithic, throughout much of the Younger Dryas, and during the early Pre-Pottery Neolithic A, to around 9250 BC, when it was abandoned.
+Together with Tell Abu Hureyra and Mureybet in Raqqa, Syria, Körtik Tepe is one of the only three securely dated sedentary sites in Upper Mesopotamia during the droughts and cold period of the Younger Dryas, and one of the earliest known settled sites by hunter-gatherers, complete with trade, art, food production, religious ritual, and social complexity.

 The site was fully excavated from 2000 to 2018, in the context of salvage operations before flooding by the Ilısu Dam.
 The ruins were backfilled before the flooding, but the analysis of recovered items continues to this day.

 Settlement

-The habitation of the site began in the first half of the 11th millennium BCE, approximately 10,700 BCE (12,700 years ago), and occupation became continuous with consistent density from at least 10,400 BCE.
-Permanent occupation was ascertained throughout much of the Younger Dryas (10,900-9,700 BCE), and during the early Pre-Pottery Neolithic A. The rich ecological environment around Kortik Tepe, with abundant year-round resources, especially mammals, plants and fish, probably explains the attractiveness of staying in the same place, with sedentary permanent habitation.
-The inhabitants were exceptionally tall (1.72m for males, 1.63m for female in average), and healthy.
+The habitation of the site began in the first half of the 11th millennium BC, around 10,687 BC, and occupation became permanent with consistent density from at least 10,400 BC.
+Permanent occupation was ascertained throughout much of the Younger Dryas, and during the early Pre-Pottery Neolithic A. The rich ecological environment around Kortik Tepe, with abundant year-round resources, especially mammals, plants, and fish, probably explains the attractiveness of staying in the same place, with sedentary permanent habitation.
+The inhabitants were exceptionally tall (1.72 meters for males, 1.63 meters for female on average), and healthy.
 No traces of violence were observed at the site.